dskutner/bggn213/README.md

 # bggn213
-Classwork for Winter 2024 at UCSD
+Classwork for Winter 2024 at UC San Diego.